What is PPC? Pay-Per-Click Advertising Basics

 Device

 Conversion Tracking data generated by PPC delivers concrete data on how your campaigns are doing.
-It’s that data that allows you to make adjustments to your campaigns, systematically improving their performance over time.
+It’s that data that allows you to adjust your campaigns, systematically improving their performance over time.

-Any Paid Search or Display ad platform will come equipped with functions to track key performance indicators (KPIs) like the number of clicks or views your ad receives, the keyword a user searched to trigger your ad, and more.
+Any Paid Search or Social ad platform will come equipped with functions to track key performance indicators (KPIs) like the number of clicks or views your ad receives, the keyword a user searched to trigger your ad, the audiences that are driving the most conversions, and more.

-There are a number of tracking tools you should use to monitor your campaigns’ performance:
+There are several tracking tools you should use to monitor your campaigns’ performance:

 Keep track of actions that happen on your website after a user clicks your ad.
-These actions are referred to as conversions, and are trackable in both Google and Bing PPC platforms.
-Examples of trackable conversions are form submissions, newsletter sign-ups, content downloads, and more.
+These actions are referred to as conversions, and are trackable in both Google and Microsoft PPC platforms.
+Examples of trackable conversions are form submissions, newsletter sign-ups, phone calls, purchases, and more.
 Conversion tracking is crucial to evaluating the success of a PPC campaign.
-Without conversion tracking, you won’t know whether your ads are working or what changes are needed to improve them.
+Without conversion tracking, you won’t know whether your ads are working or what changes are needed to improve conversions.

 Customizing trackable metrics within Google Ads